 The Philadelphia Housing Authority plans to spend less on outside lawyers and professional consultants and more on rent subsidies for low-income families, Michael P. Kelly, the agency's federally appointed administrator, said Thursday.

-At PHA's monthly board meeting, Kelly presented a detailed plan on the agency's $400 million budget for the fiscal year starting July 1.
+At PHA's monthly board meeting, Kelly presented a detailed plan of the agency's $400 million budget for the fiscal year starting July 1.

-Kelly said it was the first time in recent years that the Housing Authority has divulged such a detailed public accounting and explanation of its budget plan.
+Kelly said it was the first time in recent years that the authority had divulged such a detailed public accounting and explanation of its budget plan.

 "The goal is to make very public [that] this is where we're at," Kelly said.